triggermesh/docs/docs/cloud/guides/secrets.md

 # Secrets

-The TriggerMesh console provides a central location to view and store sensitive information called `Secrets.` The secrets created here can then be used by any service deployed via the Triggermesh platform.
+The TriggerMesh console provides a central location to view and store sensitive information called `Secrets.` The secrets created here can then be used by any service deployed via the TriggerMesh platform.

 From the _Secrets_ view.
 Select `Create New`.
 Selecting the button here will give you a choice to create various secrets (e.g AWS, GitHub, GitLab, GCP)